DanielTamkin/centerThis.js/README.md

 # centerThis.js

-a simple jQuery plugin to Center an element in its parent.

-heres a super simple [demo](http://danieltamkin.github.io/centerThis.js/) to show centerThis.js in action.
+a simple jQuery plugin to Center an element in its parent,  a super simple [demo can be found here](http://danieltamkin.github.io/centerThis.js/).

 _or_ Center an element to the browser.
 Good for Heros.
 #### Center an element in its parent: